Contributing to SecureDrop¶

 the contribution guide.

 All software deployed with SecureDrop is installed via Debian GNU/Linux packages via Ansible.
 The primary repository is controlled and maintained and signed by Freedom of the Press Foundation employees.
-An alternative repository is signed by a community of volunteers and must not be used for production purproses but is convenient for tests and demonstrations.
+An alternative repository is signed by a community of volunteers and must not be used for production purposes but is convenient for tests and demonstrations.
+The current responsibilities of the release manager is documented in this detailed documentation.

 If you are a Debian Developer you can help improve packaging and the release process: